Skip to main content

 Review by Klas Karlsson on Confident Orienteering Book

-I'm excited to share that Confident Orienteering Book 2 is already in progress.
+I’m happy to share that Confident Orienteering: Book 2 is already in the works.

 Aleksandr Alekseyonok, November 22, 2023